tianzheng4/tianzheng4.github.io/_pages/about.md

 News
 ======
-Our paper (first-authored) "CMI: Client-Targeted Membership Inference in Federated Learning" was accepted to TDSC (Coming soon)
+Our paper (first-authored) "CMI: Client-Targeted Membership Inference in Federated Learning" was accepted to TDSC

 I am grateful for receiving funding support from Division of Diversity and Inclusion (UMKC) to work on promoting fairness in machine learning.